YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 WRITERSTUCK, Buffer flush stuck waiting for [xxxx] concurrent writers to finish writing to database file aaaa

-Run Time Error: This indicates that YottaDB/GT.M timed out after waiting nearly a minute for concurrent processes to complete flushing modified global buffers to the disk.
+Run Time Error: This indicates that YottaDB timed out after waiting nearly a minute for concurrent processes to complete flushing modified global buffers to the disk.

 Action: This is usually symptomatic of a stressed I/O subsystem, where disk writes take a long time.
 System Administration might be warranted to improve the performance.